Yves Nicolazic: Biography

 From that day on, Yves Nicolazic became ‘the Builder’.
 He directed the work and lent his strength to the construction of the Basilica.

 He died in Sainte-Anne-d'Auray May 13, 1645.

 Legacy

 The place took the name of Sainte-Anne-d'Auray and the 'pardon' which is taking place every year is the largest in Brittany.
 On 20 September 1996, John Paul II came there to pray in this Breton sanctuary, and with him there were 150,000 pilgrims.

+A preliminary local investigation for Nicolazic's beatification was opened on 27 November 1937.
+He was later declared a Servant of God.